Lightner Witmer: Early life

 Witmer was born in Philadelphia on June 28, 1867.
-He was born David L. Witmer Jr., but at age 50 he changed his name to Lightner.
-Witmer was born to a devout Catholic mother and father: David Lightner, a Germantown pharmacist who graduated from a Philadelphia College in 1862; and Katherine Huchel, about whom little is known.
-He was the eldest of four children, followed by Albert Ferree, Lilly Evelyn and Paul DeLancey.
-Later in life Witmer became a faculty member at the University of Pennsylvania.
+He was born David L. Witmer Jr., but at age 50, he changed his name to Lightner.
+Witmer was born to a devout Catholic mother and father: David Witmer, a Germantown pharmacist who graduated from a Philadelphia College in 1862; and Katherine Huchel, about whom little is known.
+He was the eldest of four children, followed by Albert Ferree, Lilly Evelyn, and Paul DeLancey.
+Later in life, Witmer became a faculty member at the University of Pennsylvania.
 Ferree obtained his physiology doctorate from the University of Pennsylvania, Lilly Evelyn received her bacteriology medical degree in Berlin, and Paul DeLancey obtained a doctoral degree in Pharmacy.
 By the end of 1905, Witmer and his siblings had all become doctors in a range of disciplines.

 Education

 As a young man, Witmer wanted a better future and a better world after the social problems he saw as a result of the Civil War.
 In 1880, Witmer and his brother Ferree enrolled in the Prep School “Episcopal Academy of Philadelphia”, one of the best schools in America at the time.

 Witmer showed his intelligence and reasoning ability at Prep School.
 Witmer and two other boys were told to build a canoe, each having everything they needed to complete their task.
 His two schoolmates were arguing over who would build the canoe first, but Witmer thought and told the other children, "I wish to finish last as I will learn from others' mistakes and build the best canoe."

 He graduated with high honors at age 17.

-In 1884, Witmer enrolled at the University of Pennsylvania to study art, but after a couple of years he transferred to the Finance and Economy department where he obtained a Bachelor's degree in 1888 aged 20.
+In 1884, Witmer enrolled at the University of Pennsylvania to study art, but after a couple of years he transferred to the Finance and Economy department where he obtained a Bachelor's degree in 1888, aged 20.
 During his freshman year, he was chosen as the class president and earned a reputation as an outstanding student.
 After a stint as a teacher, Witmer decided to return to the University of Pennsylvania for his graduate studies in political science.